abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Number functions
 ---

 Each numerical operation is a function between two of these sets.
-For example, squaring a number is a function from the set of real numbers to the set of real positive numbers (because both sets are infinite, we cannot draw them in their entirety, however we can draw a part of them).
+For example, squaring a number is a function from the set of real numbers to the set of real non-negative numbers (because both sets are infinite, we cannot draw them in their entirety, however we can draw a part of them).

 ![The square function](../01_set/square.svg)